mkechagia/android-survey-tool/README.md

 # android-survey
 This is an online survey for Android developers.

-1. To activate the virtual environment:
+A. To activate the virtual environment:

 cd android_survey/venv/bin
 source activate

-2. To run the app:
+B. To run the app:

 cd android_survey
 python routes.py